 No label, no eat

-Once a child has brought the candy home, closely examine the food for any signs of tampering and the labels for any ingredients that might cause an allergic reaction.
-Allergies to peanut and/or tree nuts, such as walnuts, almonds and cashews, affect about 3 million Americans, according to American Academy of Allergy, Asthma & Immunology (AAAAI).
-Physically smaller candy labels often don't have room for an ingredients list.
+Closely examine the food for any signs of tampering and the labels for any ingredients that might cause an allergic reaction.
+Allergies to peanut and/or tree nuts, such as walnuts, almonds and cashews, affect more than 3 million Americans, according to American Academy of Allergy, Asthma & Immunology (AAAAI).
+Smaller candy labels often don't have room for an ingredients list.
 If you don't have a label you can read, toss it, unless you can look up the specific candy's ingredient list online.
 Children with food allergies should only eat candy where the ingredients have been verified.
 As always, children with food allergies must have their epinephrine autoinjectors with them in case there is a systemic allergic reaction.

 With colored hair spray, make sure you don't spray toward the face and use it in a well-ventilated area because it can be very irritating for the eyes and respiratory tract.